krishnanraman/Parallel-Pathfinding/README.md

 100:
 So long as you haven't arrived at your destination...

-At each node, make atmost 8 copies of yourself....you can convince yourself that there are 3 nodes to your left, 3 to your right, 1 above & 1 below you.
+At each node, make atmost 8 copies of yourself.
+( you can convince yourself that there are 3 nodes to your left, 3 to your right, 1 above & 1 below you. )

-Some of these nodes cannot be visited ( because they are outside the maze boundary) Some of these nodes should not be revisited. ( because you've already been there ) So filter those out, and get a set of valid candidates.
+Some of these nodes cannot be visited ( because they are outside the maze boundary) Some of these nodes should not be revisited. ( because you've already been there ) Some of these nodes are not at the shortest distance from you ( for some definition of shortest ) So filter those out, and get a set of valid candidates.

-Further, filter those candidates who are at the shortest minkowski distance from you, for some metric ( say Euclidean ) What do you do with these candidates ?
+What do you do with these candidates ?
 For each one of them, GOTO 100

-Fin
+Fin!
 ---------

 Performance: Not rigorous, but 500,000 - 800,000 clones of yourself seems to be enough to get out of the maze.